 - Slowly add one (1) tablespoon of conditioner at a time until you reach the desired consistency.
 Mix well with each tablespoon you add.

 Remember you want the playdough to be moldable but you do not want it to get too soft or wet.
-If you add too much conditioner, try adding a tablespoon or two of cornstarch slowly to get the perfect consistency.
+If you add too much conditioner, try adding a tablespoon or two of cornstarch slowly to get a perfect consistency.
 It really is that simple.

-Now this playdough should not be given to a child who is still experimenting with their mouths.
-If your child still puts things in their mouth, make this taste friendly playdough recipe instead.
+Now, this playdough should not be given to a child who is still experimenting with their mouths.
+If your child still puts things in their mouth, make this taste-friendly playdough recipe instead.
 It is non-toxic and safe if your toddler or preschooler tries to eat it, but it shouldn’t be eaten in large quantities.